aryan114/Gators-CSA-Trimester-2/README.md

 Self-Score: 20/20 for being able to accomplish all the goals that were discussed at the beginning of the week.

 #### Running the Login System
+Before running the login system, please use the credentials that I DM'd you on Slack to configure your IAM account so that the login system can connect to the DynamoDB database.
+This includes editing the config file and installing the AWS SDK.
+You can use this [LINK](https://docs.google.com/document/d/1_nTjbLF-sSyJ_rsqBOitQruEy1XE9M9vKYNZdZMdOWY/edit) to do that (stepts 9 to 14).

+I sent you your IAM credentials via Slack.